 Is “it depends” too vague?
 The short answer is yes, as long as his or her presence will not be too much of a distraction for you or the dog.
 We want you to get the most from your lesson, so you’ll need to decide whether that’s possible with a child in tow.
 In our experience, children under the age of 8 need more supervision than the adult working with the dog can give (and children over 8 can help a bit, and bring a book or toy for something to do).
 But then again, we’ve met 4-year-olds that had more going on than many adults.

 Two adults, one child who can sit still for a hour or so, and one dog is a workable combo.
 So is one adult and one well-behaved child who will entertain herself with a book or game while the adults talk.
 One adult, two out-of-control children, and a dog with the grace of a drunk grizzly will probably not result in you getting your money’s worth, but we’ll do our best and drink heavily afterwards.
-If we see your 150-lb dog dragging you to the door with multiple uncontrollable kids and a lizard in a cage, we suddenly have somewhere else we need to be.
+If we see your 150-lb dog dragging you to the door with multiple uncontrollable kids, we suddenly have somewhere else we need to be.
 Quickly.
 So, please choose wisely.
 We are not superhuman.

 I have more than one dog, and they both have issues.
 Should I bring them both?